 - Contains mitochondrial DNA (mtDNA) and ribosomes responsible for the synthesis of ∼ 15% of the mitochondrial proteins

 - The remaining mitochondrial proteins are encoded in the nucleus and are transported into the mitochondria in an unfolded state, where they take on their final folded structure.

 - Energy production: The inner mitochondrial membrane contains the enzymes of the respiratory chain and the ATP synthase that together produce ATP (oxidative phosphorylation).

 - Other metabolic pathways in the matrix

-- Initiation of apoptosis: See section “Apoptosis” in the article on cellular changes and adaptive responses for more information.
+- Initiation of apoptosis: See section “Apoptosis” in the article on for more information.

 “If you cite (cytoplasm) my article, I might (mitochondria) give you a HUG”: Heme synthesis, the Urea cycle, and Gluconeogenesis take place in both, the cytoplasm and the mitochondria, think: “If you cite (cytoplasm) my article, I might (mitochondria) give you a HUG”.